Supporting deaf and hard of hearing students at school

 A primary school with a deaf facility

-There are 8 primary schools and three prep to year 12 schools that have a deaf facility.
+There are nine primary schools and 2 Prep to Year 12 schools that have a deaf facility.
 These schools employ a specialist Teacher of the Deaf for every four students who are deaf or hard of hearing.

 Your child may be supported in: